10 B2B Marketing Trends For 2021-2025

-And in today’s post you’re going to see 10 of the biggest B2B marketing trends happening in 2021 and beyond.
+Without further ado, here are the 10 of the most important B2B trends happening in 2021 and beyond.

-1. Podcasts Become an Important B2B Marketing Channel
+1. Podcasts Become a Mainstream B2B Marketing Channel

 Podcasts are quickly becoming a mainstream marketing channel for many B2B businesses.

-To be clear: podcasts aren’t in the same universe as SEO, PPC or content marketing.
+To be clear: podcasts aren’t in the same category as search engine optimization, PPC or content marketing (yet).

 You’ve got two main options.